 University of Maryland University College has a unique history.
 It began as a distance learning program of the University of Maryland but ended up becoming, in 1970, its own college and member school of the University of Maryland system.
 Though it has a small main campus, the vast majority of it 90,000 students are either online students or belong to one of UMUC’s many satellite campuses.

 The MSIT degree in general, with the addition of a few classes, can be combined with a Business Administration degree for a double major, enhancing a student’s skills and employability.
 The software engineering specialization focuses on every phase of software development and also focuses on business practicalities such as how to complete and implement software designs within strict timeframes set by clients.
 UMUC has been accredited by the Middle States Commission on Higher Education.

 Texas Tech University

 Considered by some to have one of the most beautiful campuses in the country, Texas Tech University is also well known for its high caliber research and the kind of fanatical football culture characteristic of Texas schools.
-For those too busy or far away to enjoy TTU’s beautiful campus and exciting football games in person, it also boasts an online degree program that has won several awards from the US News and World Report.
+For those too busy or far away to enjoy TTU’s beautiful campus and exciting football games in person, it also boasts an online degree program that has won several awards from the U.S. News and World Report.

 Because Texas Tech is a Carnegie Tier I research university, you can expect it to have an excellent faculty engaged in cutting edge research and academic resources unavailable to students at smaller schools.
 Texas Tech has been regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Kansas State University

 Kansas State University is the oldest public university in Kansas, though this is subject to some controversy as the University of Kansas also claims that title for itself.
 Regardless, K-State is classified as an R1 research university, meaning it is among highest rated for the intensity of its research activity.

 Allowing students to finish their degree without a single visit to the K-State campus has made it a popular choice for international students.
 In addition to teaching all of the skills relevant to building software programs, K-State’s Master in Software Engineering focuses on how software development might be applied within a number of different industries, such as medicine, education, and homeland security.
-K-State Online has been regionally accredited by the Higher Learning Commission.
+A sampling of classes includes:

 East Carolina University